 Key West feels and smells like the Caribbean.
 Even its funky center boasts a Bohemian vibe, making you feel as if you've traveled even farther south than the Sunshine State.

-As the southernmost point of the US, this most popular of the Florida Keys is your best bet for warm temperatures and boatloads of sun.
+As the southernmost point of the US, this most popular section of the Florida Keys is your best bet for warm temperatures and boatloads of sun.
 Just don't visit during hurricane season (June through November) or you'll risk having your trip ruined by crazy storms.

-One of the most romantic things to do in Key West is cozy up together on the soft, silky sand at one of the beaches and watch the sun set over the vibrant azure water.
+One of the most romantic things to do in Key West is cozy up together on the soft, silky sand at one of the beautiful beaches and watch the sun set over the vibrant azure water.
 Then, head into the always happening town (don't miss Mallory Square) for live music, delicious food, and entertaining street performances.
 There's plenty to do, see, and buy in this popular vacation spot.

 Accommodation: Top-Rated Resorts in Key West

 Destin is a city with heart — and miles of pristine sandy beaches lapped by emerald green waters.
 A northwest Florida gem, this pretty spot is located on the Emerald Coast and it tops many newlyweds' lists of the best honeymoon destinations in Florida.

 Destin is known by locals as "the world's luckiest fishing village," so if either of you is an angler, hitch a ride out to the deep, and you'll be guaranteed a good catch.

 Located on the Florida Panhandle, Destin boasts ideal weather (we're talking highs in the mid 70s to high 80s Fahrenheit) from late March through October.
 May and October are the region's driest months as well, so be sure to pack a bathing suit or two.
 A word of warning, though: hurricane season, which lasts from June through November, peaks in September.

 Destin's remarkable beaches are its main draw, coaxing honeymooners to relax on their pristine shores.
 Hugging the Gulf of Mexico, just two and a half hours west of Tallahassee, this idyllic spot offers plenty of opportunities for water sports, beach walks, and bird-watching.